hanjingo/doc/NOTE/COMPUTER_NETWORKING_A_TOP_DOWN_APPROACH/chapter4.md

 - `Options`.
 The options fields allow an IP header to be extended.
 - `Data (payload)`.

-The maximum amount of adata that a link-layer frame can carry is called the maximum transmission unit (MTU).
+The maximum amount of data that a link-layer frame can carry is called the **maximum transmission unit** (MTU).

 ![4_14](res/4_14.png)